 The Brazilian players movement known as Bom Senso FC emerged in sympathy with the one million Brazilians who took to the streets and used the 2013 FIFA Confederations Cup to protest corruption.
-Bom Senso is a force of 1000 players that is carefully opposing the CBF and advocating for transparency, democracy, and professionalism in soccer.
-Meanwhile, the Brazilian Congress has taken up legislation to significantly reform the football system.
-Bom Senso and the CBF are squaring off in a public conflict that the CBF and most of the Brazilian Clubs would like to keep private.
+Bom Senso became a force of 1000 players that carefully opposing the CBF and advocating for transparency, democracy, and professionalism in soccer.
+Meanwhile, the Brazilian Congress periodically takes up legislation to reform the football system.
+Bom Senso and the CBF are squaring off in a public conflict that the CBF nd most of the Brazilian Clubs would like to keep private.

 The Clubs seek to resolve their debt burden and avoid upsetting the system that has been extraordinarily lucrative for those at the top.
 Bom Senso seeks a host of solutions to concerns including the organization of the football calendar, players health, financial exploitation of players on the smaller professional teams, ticket prices, dangerous fields, and fan violence.

-The Epic Romance tells a story about the FIFA corruption scandal and how its effects the world's most popular sport.
+The Epic Romance tells a story a FIFA corruption scandal and how its effects the world's most popular sport.
 Nowhere is the identity of a nation more tied to soccer than Brazil.
-The World Cup and Olympics have created intense global interest in Brazil.
-For the campaign for change in football is to succeed, Brazilians must find a way to accept failure and move on.
+The World Cup and Olympics created intense global interest in Brazil.
+For the campaign for change in football to succeed, Brazilians must find a way to accept failure and move on.
 In a way, corruption in FIFA and the CBF may be the best thing to happen to a nation much in need of a boost.
 Brazil has an opportunity to shine a light back at the world and advocate for the worthy values of transparency and democracy.
 In this way , Brazilian excellence in football can be a power helping to ensure that the nation takes its rightful place as a major player in global society.